 Worship Includes Giving

-Followers of Jesus need to understand that giving is done in obedience to God.
+A disciple of Jesus needs to understand that giving is done in obedience to God.
 It is not given to receive favors from the Lord, either by offering good deeds or giving money.

 Check out this related post, Neither Wealth Nor Works Will Get Anyone To Heaven.